consbio/mbtileserver/README.md

 This will rewrite the `assets_vfsdata.go` which you must commit along with your modification.
 You should run `go build` after `go generate`.

-During the development cycle you may use `go build -tags dev .` to build the binary, in which case it will always take the assets from the relative file path `handlers/templates/` directly and you can omit the `go generate` step. (note: this is currently not working properly) But do not forget to perform it in the end.

 ## Changes